Weight-Space Linear Recurrent Neural Networks: Datasets, Baselines Metrics

 \paragraph{Neural Controlled Differential Equation (NCDE)} NCDEs or (Neural CDEs) \cite{kidger2020neural} provide a continuous-time framework for processing irregularly-sampled time series by interpreting the data as a continuous path.
 By using the path as a control for a neural differential equation, NCDEs can naturally handle missing data and irregular sampling.
 The continuous nature of NCDEs makes them a strong baseline exclusively for classification tasks.

 \paragraph{Baselines for classification} Mamba, S6, Log-CDE, NRDE, NCDE, LRU were all reported from \cite{walker2024log}, where we direct the reader for further details.
 We reused the results and the conclusion from that work, as was done by \citet{rusch2024oscillatory}.
+The LinOSS baseline \cite{rusch2024oscillatory} reported in \cref{tab:classification} corresponspods to the more powerful LinOSS-IM variant.
+We used the official implementations of FACTS \cite{nanbo2025facts} and Griffin \cite{de2024griffin}.
+Griffin's model size was reduced to 5k to fit within our compute budget.